ProNeverFake/kios/README.md

 Blackbird: I'll just skip this part for now.

 ### Development Log

+- *29.08.2023:*
+  1. Changed the msg TaskState into nested msg type with MiosState and SensorState.

 - *28.08.2023:*
   1. Added mongo_reader cpp node.
 The old python node is discarded from now.